KatrionaGoldmann/volcano3Ddata/README.md

 Citation
 ========

-volcano3D was developed by the bioinforamtics team at the [Experimental Medicine & Rheumatology department](https://www.qmul.ac.uk/whri/emr/) and [Centre for Translational Bioinformatics](https://www.qmul.ac.uk/c4tb/) at Queen Mary University
+volcano3D was developed by the bioinformatics team at the [Experimental Medicine & Rheumatology department](https://www.qmul.ac.uk/whri/emr/) and [Centre for Translational Bioinformatics](https://www.qmul.ac.uk/c4tb/) at Queen Mary University